You can’t beat nature.

 |Please translate: “Squawk!
 Squawk!”||“I just laid a happy egg – yes!
 Yes!”|

-All our farms are in the Ozark Woodlands of Arkansas, for several good reasons.
+All our farms are in the Ozark Woodlands of Arkansas and Missouri, for several good reasons.
 Like what?
-Well, Arkansas has gently rolling wooded hills for our girls, not to mention a mild climate that means they get to go outside year round, not just in the summer.
-Arkansas also has an abundant fresh water supply and happens to be closer to the grain fields where we source ingredients for our hens’ feed.
+Well, this region has gently rolling wooded hills for our girls, not to mention a mild climate that means they get to go outside year round, not just in the summer.
+The Ozark Woodlands also have an abundant fresh water supply and happen to be closer to the grain fields where we source ingredients for our hens’ feed.
 It’s actually better for the environment to drive our eggs to our customers than making lots of trips to deliver grain (they do eat a lot!).
 And since it’s only a two-day drive (in a refrigerated truck), our eggs are still fresh from the farm when they reach you.

 Meet the goddesses of grub